pprmint/pprmint.art-Next/README.md

 `yarn install` to get a fuckton of packages.

-`yarn run dev` to look at the site on localhost:3000.
+`yarn dev` to look at the site on localhost:3000.

 ## Why are you doing this to yourself?